conradakunga/Blog/_posts/2020-05-19-using-curl-in-powershell.md

 code $profile
 ```

-Scroll to the bottom (if your profile already has entries and add this line).
+Scroll to the bottom (if your profile already has entries and add this line):

 ```powershell
 Remove-Item Alias:\curl